kmwtechnology/lucille/doc/site/content/en/docs/contributing/dev_new_stages.md

 ### Stage Skeleton

 Every Stage must expose a static `SPEC` that declares its config schema.
 Use `SpecBuilder` to define **required/optional** fields, lists, parents, and types.
 The base class consumes this to validate user config at load time.
+See the [configuration]({{< relref "docs/architecture/components/Config/_index" >}}) docs for information on specs.

 Every stage must follow the [Javadoc Standards](#javadoc-standards).